Disclosure: My trip to the Lido Beach Resort was complimentary as part of a press trip to Sarasota. All opinions are my own.

 Restaurants at the Lido Beach Resort

 If you’d like to dine on-site, there are several options available.
 My favorite is the casual Tiki Bar, which is located right by the beach.
+The poolside Tiki Bar offers tropical drinks and light bites.
 During our stay, I stopped there a few times for a quick drink, as well as a delicious lunch (the fish sandwich is a must-have).

-For gorgeous views of both the city and the beach, the Lido Beach Grill, located on the 8th floor, offers dinner.
+For gorgeous panoramic views of both the city and the beach, the Lido Beach Grill, located on the 8th floor, offers dinner.
 The menu consists of delicious Gulf coast fare, and a children’s menu is also offered.
 Cafe Lido, located off the lobby, is more casual and offers breakfast, lunch, and dinner (as well as a children’s menu).
 Prefer to dine in-room?
-Room service is available.
+Room service is available from 7am to 10pm.

 Rooms at the Lido Beach Resort